evangelistalab/forte/docs/sphinx/methods/dsrg.rst

   The :code:`MRDSRG` is mainly designed to perform MR-LDSRG(2) computations.

 * :code:`DSRG_S`:
-  This keyword specify the DSRG flow parameter in a.u.
+  This keyword specifies the DSRG flow parameter in a.u.
-  For general MR-DSRG computations, the user should change the value to :math:`0.5 \sim 2` a.u.
+  For general MR-DSRG computations, the user should change the value to :math:`0.5 \sim 1.5` a.u.
+  Most of our computations in :ref:`dsrg_ref` are performed using 0.5 or 1.0 a.u.

   .. caution::
     By default, :code:`DSRG_S` is set to :math:`10^{10}` a.u.